 An online hearing of the case was conducted on 22-07-2021 with prior intimation to both the appellant and the respondent.
 Sri.
-Rajan M. Menon attended the hearing for the appellant and Sri.
-E. Manoj, Assistant Executive Engineer, Electrical Subdivision, Nadakkavu and Sri.
-P. Pradeep, Superintendent, Office of the Special Officer (Revenue) from the respondent's side attended the hearing.
+Rajan M. Menon appeared for the appellant Sri.
+K.P.
+Muhammed Musthafa and Sri.
+Selvaraj.
+V., Assistant Executive Engineer, Electrical Subdivision, Kalpathy and Sri.
+N. Vipin, Nodal Officer, Electrical Circle Office, Palakkad from the respondent's side attended the hearing.
 On examining the petition, the counter statement of the respondent, the documents attached and the arguments made during the hearing and considering all the facts and circumstances of the case, this Authority comes to the following findings and conclusions leading to the decision thereof.

-The appellant is a HT consumer having a Contract Demand of 210 kVA.
-The monthly billing pattern for the demand charge is 75% of the Contract Demand or Maximum Demand recorded in each month whichever is higher.
-As such, in this case 158 kVA is the billing demand if the recorded maximum demand in each month is below 158 kVA.
+The appellant is a HT consumer having a Contract Demand of 80 kVA.
+The monthly billing pattern for the demand charge is 75% of the Contract Demand or maximum demand recorded in each month whichever is higher.
+As such, in this case 60 kVA is the billing demand if the recorded maximum demand in each month, which is below 60 kVA.
 The appellant wants to get rebate in demand charge for the months of April, May and June 2020; to reduce demand charge to 75% in all months where billing demand did not exceed 75% of Contract Demand and to allow 24 numbers interest free installments to remit the arrears up to 12/2020.
-The CGRF, Northern Region rejected the first two requirements of the appellant and allowed 15 installments, against the request for 24 installments, with interest as per rules.
+The CGRF, Northern Region rejected the first two requirements of the appellant and allowed 15 numbers interest free installments, against the request for 24 numbers installments, with interest as per rules.

-The argument of the appellant for the above is that the consumption during the "Lockdown" period was very low.
-The respondent admitted the argument of the appellant that the consumption was low in the "Lockdown" period comparatively from the previous period.
-But the respondent stated that there is no dispute in the energy charge billed, but on the demand charge billed in the "Lockdown" period.
-The respondent argued that the appellant is liable to remit the demand charge as raised by the respondent though the recorded maximum demand is less than 158 kVA, which was done as per rules.
-Further, the respondent argued that the appellant had not requested the Licensee to reduce the Contract Demand from 210 kVA to a lower demand enabling to minimize the billing demand.
+The argument of the appellant for the above is that the consumption during the 'Lockdown' period was very low.
+The respondent admitted the argument of the appellant that the consumption was low in the 'Lockdown' period comparatively from the previous period.
+But the respondent stated that there is no dispute in the energy charge billed, but on the demand charge billed in the 'Lockdown' period.
+The respondent argued that the appellant is liable to remit the demand charge as raised by the respondent though the recorded maximum demand is less than 60 kVA, which was done as per rules.

-Another question raised by the appellant that whether Regulation 60 of Kerala Electricity Supply Code 2014 can be applied in this case.
-The Regulation says, Regulation 60 - Failure of the applicant to avail supply due to reasons beyond his control:-
+Another question raised by the appellant is that whether Regulation 60 of Kerala Electricity Supply Code 2014 can be applied in this case.
+The Regulation 60 says, - Failure of the applicant to avail supply due to reasons beyond his control:- connection.
+Here the appellant is not an applicant, but a consumer who is availing power from the Licensee.
+Hence, "reason beyond his control such as natural calamity" in Regulation 60 of Kerala Electricity Supply Code 2014 cannot be applied in this case.